open-telemetry/opentelemetry.io/content/en/docs/languages/cpp/getting-started.md

 Oat++ library will be used by referencing the oatpp headers and linking them when compiling your project.

-Create a file called `CMakeLists.txt` to define the Oat++ library directories, include paths, and link against Oat++ during the compilation process.
+Create a file called `CMakeLists.txt` inside `roll-dice` to define the Oat++ library directories, include paths, and link against Oat++ during the compilation process.

 ```cmake
 project(RollDiceServer)